AyaanM/budgy/README.md

 - Has area to set budget

 ## TO-DO
+- figure out how to commit things in database
 - Allow transactions to occur and store them in db
 - add a account date created